lonelycode/tyk-io-site-content/v1.8/quotas-limits-security/access-control.md

 If you set a data in the key expiry field, when the key is created (or updated), the expiry time is also set as the keys deletion time from Redis.
 If a key has expired tyk will no longer let requests through on this key.

 Tyk manages timestamps in the Unix timestamp format - this means that when a date is set for expiry it should be converted to a unix timestamp
 (usually a large integer) which shows seconds since the epoch (Jan 1 1970).
 This format is used because it allows for faster processing and takes into account timezone differences without needing localisation.

-Key sessions are created and updated using the Tyk REST API, in order to set the expiry date for a key, update the `expires` value with the timestamp of when the ky should expire.
+Key sessions are created and updated using the Tyk REST API, in order to set the expiry date for a key, update the `expires` value with the timestamp of when the key should expire.

 Leave this field empty for it never to expire.